-Provost and Dean of the Faculty Associate Provost Dean of Continuing Education and Assistant Provost Associate Dean of Continuing Education Registrar and Director of Graduate Admissions Eugene H. Cropsey, M.A.
-Dean of Students Director of the Counseling Center Director of Health Center Director of Residence Life Director of Student Activities Director of the Library
+Provost and Dean of the Faculty Associate Provost Dean of Continuing Education and Assistant Provost Registrar and Director of Graduate Admissions Eugene H. Cropsey, M.A.
+Acting Dean of Students Director of the Counseling Center Director of Health Center Director of Residence Life Director of Student Activities Director of the Library Director of Athletics